Winter Car Care – The UF Guide To Safer Cleaning

 Also, using a blower to dry wheels also ensures the calipers are completely moisture free preventing the brakes from freezing.
 Take care to ensure door, bonnet and boot shuts are dry paying particular attention to the rubber seals: left wet these may freeze the doors shut.

-11. Winter Preparation (optional): To make it easier to maintain your car during winter and to offer a much greater level of protection than simply maintenance washing, consider applying a protective coating to the paintwork, wheels, glass and trim before winter sets in.
+The final winter car care stage is to make it easier to maintain your car and to offer a much greater level of protection than simply maintenance washing, consider applying a protective coating to the paintwork, wheels, glass and trim before winter sets in.
 There are three popular types: a nano-ceramic coating; a hybrid coating combining carnauba wax with ceramic elements; or a pure carnauba wax.
 Each of these provides a hydrophobic barrier resilient to extremes of temperature and pH, thereby limiting the potential for damage from salts, iron particles, and industrial and environmental fallout.
 For information on longevity and which one is best for you, please refer to an earlier UF article here.

-For advice on how to clean and protect your vehicle at home, or to find out more about having your vehicle professionally prepared and protected, call the team on 0333 800 8004, M-F 8am-5pm..
+For advice on how to clean and protect your vehicle at home, or to find out more about having your vehicle professionally prepared and protected, call the team on 01474 360 360, M-F 8am-5pm.